Indianapolis Colts: Super Bowl XLI champions (2006)

-Jim Caldwell years (2009-2011)
+Jim Caldwell years (2009–2011)

-Jim Caldwell was hired as head coach of the team following Dungy, and led the team during the 2009 season.
-The Colts went 14–0 during the season to finish with an overall record of 14–2 after controversially benching their starters during the last two games.
+Jim Caldwell was hired as head coach of the team after Dungy, and led the team during the 2009 season.
+The Colts went 14–0 during the season to finish with a record of 14–2 after controversially benching their starters during the last two games.
 The Colts for the second time in the Manning era entered the playoffs with the best record in the AFC.
-The Colts managed victories over the Baltimore Ravens and New York Jets to advance to Super Bowl XLIV against the New Orleans Saints, but lost to the Saints 31–17 to end the season in disappointment.
+The Colts managed victories over the Baltimore Ravens and New York Jets to advance to Super Bowl XLIV against the New Orleans Saints, but lost to the Saints 31–17.

 At the completion of the 2009 season, the Colts had finished the first decade of the 2000s (2000–2009) with the most regular-season wins (115) and highest winning percentage (.719) of any team in the NFL during that span.

 The 2010 team compiled a 10–6 record, the first time the Colts did not win 12 games since 2002, and lost to the New York Jets in the wild card round of the playoffs.
 The loss to the Jets was the last game for Peyton Manning as a Colt.

 After missing the preseason, Manning was ruled out for the Colts' opening game in Houston and eventually the entire 2011 season.
 Taking over as starter was veteran quarterback Kerry Collins, who had been signed to the team after dissatisfaction with backup quarterback Curtis Painter and Dan Orlovsky.
 However, even with a veteran quarterback, the Colts lost their first 13 games and finished the season with a 2–14 record, enough to receive the first overall pick in the 2012 draft.
-Immediately following the season, team president Bill Polian was fired, ending his 14-year tenure with the team.
+Immediately after the season, team president Bill Polian was fired, ending his 14-year tenure with the team.
 The change built the anticipation of the organization's decision regarding Manning's future with the team.
-The Peyton Manning era came to an end on March 8, 2012 when Jim Irsay announced that Manning was being released from the roster after 13 seasons.
+The Peyton Manning era came to an end on March 8, 2012, when Jim Irsay announced that Manning was being released from the roster after 13 seasons.